 - Examine your gums for signs of inflammation.

-- Use a special ruler to see if you have pockets around your teeth.
+- Use a periodontal probe, which is like a tiny ruler, to see if you have pockets around your teeth.
 This test won’t hurt.

-- Take an X-ray to check for bone loss, if necessary.
+- Take dental X-rays to check for bone loss.

-- Possibly refer you to a periodontist, a specialist in gum disease.
+- Possibly refer you to a periodontist, a gum disease specialist.

 Management and Treatment